Amcalon Corporation - XL-6

 To use an embryonic stem cell, scientists must have access to an embryo outside the woman’s body.
 The embryo is only allowed to develop for a few days before termination.
 Researchers isolate and remove the stem cell from the embryo thereby destroying the embryo in the process.

-Phase two testing
+Phase four testing